Code-Institute-Submissions/battleship-blast/README.md

     * You sunk a ship!
     * You missed!
     * You've already hit this target, Try again!!
-* Selection
+* Selection: Launch next misile?
-    * Launch next misile - L
+    * Y - yes --> next round
-    * Quit Game - Q (And a reminder, that if quiting, all advances will be lost)
+    * N - No (And a reminder, that if quiting, all advances will be lost)

-If selecting Q, the user is directed to EXIT GAME section.
+If selecting N, the user is directed to EXIT GAME section.

 * * *